How to Hire a Freelance Developer Without Watching a Mid-Five-Figure Project Balloon

 Development and Iterative Testing

-Common mistake: Waiting until final week for real data testing reveals 10–15 major bugs that could have been caught with monthly production-like testing
+Common mistake: Waiting until the final week for real data testing.
+The pattern routinely surfaces a stack of major bugs that would have been caught with monthly production-like testing earlier in the cycle.

 5